Sourcing from China and quality assurance

 COMMERCIAL AND CONTRACTUAL CONSIDERATIONS

-A formal agreement with the supplier must be put in place and include as a minimum, with terms covering: scope of supply; technical requirements and applicable standards; quality requirements; and product acceptance criteria, including certificates of conformity and material certification; claim handling for non-conforming product; price variation; tooling manufacture, ownership, storage, maintenance, and replacement; packing and packaging requirements; compensation for late delivery; product change and configuration control procedures; minimum/maximum stock levels of finished goods; confidentiality clauses.
+A formal agreement with the supplier must be put in place and include, as a minimum, terms covering the scope of supply; technical requirements and applicable standards; quality requirements; and product acceptance criteria, including certificates of conformity and material certification; claim handling for non-conforming product; price variation; tooling manufacture, ownership, storage, maintenance, and replacement; packing and packaging requirements; compensation for late delivery; product change and configuration control procedures; minimum/maximum stock levels of finished goods; confidentiality clauses.

 With the selection of a good supplier, the aim would be to maintain continuity of supply and grow the relationship.
 However, it is sensible to prepare for the possibility that the supplier could encounter problems or your relationship with the supplier could experience difficulties.
 In this instance, you need to understand the indications that things are not as they should be, for example, a lack of effective communication, a decline in product quality, unreasonable demands for price increases, and/or extended lead times.